dart-lang/language/working/augmentation-libraries/feature-specification.md

 We say that a syntactic declaration *occurs in* a Dart file if the declaration's source code occurs in that Dart file.

-We say that a Dart file *contains* a declaration if the declaration occurs in the file itself, or if any of the files included by the Dart file contain the declaration. *That is, if the declaration occurs in a file in the subtree of that Dart file.*
+We say that a Dart file *contains* a declaration if the declaration occurs in the file itself, or if any of the part files transitively included by the Dart file contain the declaration. *That is, if the declaration occurs in a file in the part subtree of that Dart file.*

 We then define two orderings of declarations in a library, one partial and one complete.